aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 This ensures that you process each record in an idempotent manner, and guard against a [Lambda timeout](#lambda-timeouts) idempotent situation.

 ???+ "Choosing a unique batch record attribute"
-    In this example, we choose messageId as our idempotency key since we know it'll be unique.
+    In this example, we choose `messageId` as our idempotency key since we know it'll be unique.
     Depending on your use case, it might be more accurate [to choose another field](#choosing-a-payload-subset-for-idempotency) your producer intentionally set to define uniqueness.

 === "Integration with batch processor"

-    ```typescript hl_lines="26-35"
+    ```typescript hl_lines="27 31-34 41"
     --8<-- "docs/snippets/idempotency/workingWithBatch.ts"
     ```